Cleanse, Rejuvenate & Heal Your Mind & Body!

 3. Teak – Rich & Exotic

 1. Soaking, Not Bathing – Ofuro Tubs are meant for soaking, relaxation and rejuvenation, not bathing.
-We strongly recommend not using soaps and shampoos as doing so will undesirably stain the wood.
+We strongly recommend not using soaps, shampoos, bath salts or oils in a soaking tub as doing so will undesirably affect the wood quality over time.

-2. Tub/Water Depth – The average water/tub depth in Western bathtubs is approximately 12″ and you can’t realistically submerge your entire body in hot water even when lying down.
-The average inside depth of our Ofuro Soaking Tubs is 26″ – 28″ and we can easily adjust the inside depth up or down depending on your specifications.
+2. Tub/Water Depth – The average water/tub depth in Western bathtubs is approximately 12″ and you cannot realistically submerge your entire body in hot water even when lying down.
+The average inside depth of our Ofuro Soaking Tubs is 26″ – 28″ and we can easily adjust the inside depth up or down depending on your body type and specifications.

 In addition, traditional Ofuro tubs are typically drained onto the floor, although you can plumb it to drain into a standard drain pipe.